shader-slang/spec/specification/preprocessor.md

 Preprocessor [prepro]
 ============

-As the last phase of lexical processing the token sequence of a [=source unit=] is preprocessed to produce a new token stream.
+As the last phase of lexical processing the token sequence of a *source unit* is preprocessed to produce a new token stream.

 The preprocessor supported by Slang is derived from the C/C++ preprocessor with a few changes and extensions.